bjt-user/Linux/kdenlive.md

 Then it appears in the left box and from there you can move it in the bottom in the working area.

-#### working area and directory area
+#### working area and project bin
-There are two areas (I just call the working area and directory area).\
+There are two areas (the working area and project bin).\
 And two video boxes.
-One box shows the video of the clip that is in the "staging area" or however you want to call it.\
+One box shows the video of the clip that is in the `project bin`.\
 The video on the right shows the video in the working area.\
 You can play it with the play button or just hit <kbd>space</kbd>.